 - April 1970 : The remaining track through Spetisbury was taken up.
 Recovered track materials were loaded by a mobile crane into open railway wagons, hauled mostly by class 33 diesel locomotives.

 - October 1970 : Tracklifting was completed as far as Broadstone Junction.

 - 1986 : The Station Inn at Spetisbury closed, having been a favourite watering hole for engine crew, porters and guards working on the railway.

 - mid 1990’s : Dorset County Council established a path along the trackbed for walkers, cyclists and horse-riders.
 Today this forms part of the North Dorset Trailway.

-Visit the archive page for a look back at historical images and documents relating to Spetisbury station, such as this one:
+Find out more about the history of the Dorset Central Railway and the Somerset & Dorset railway, and visit the archive page for a look back at historical images and documents relating to Spetisbury station, such as this one:

 In its heyday there were a station master and three porters at Spetisbury.
 The station master from around 1881 to 1901 was Thomas Parmiter.
 He was followed by Robert Cook, who was station master until 1915, having previously been a porter at Blandford.
 Later station masters were Charles Moores in 1920, then finally Harry Roberts, who was Porter in Charge from 1926 to 1934, when Spetisbury was downgraded to an unstaffed halt.
 Railway gangers, who lived in the village, were each responsible for a length of track which they had to walk daily.
 They checked that the track gauge was correct, also the gaps between the rails to allow for expansion in hot weather.
 One ganger was Peter Charles Christopher, who worked the line around Spetisbury and Charlton Marshall into the 1950’s.
 In 1901 quite a few railway workers lived in the village, including one ganger, four platelayers and four navvies, no doubt involved in the work to double the track.